sebrink/dotfiles/README.md

 ### Setup instructions (OSX Only)
 - bash setup.sh
+- **That's it.**
-- **That's it.** You'll need to hit enter once for the brew installation, but the rest is totally automated.
-Three things at the end require sudo.
-Do not run the script as sudo, as brew doesn't like that.
+- Three things at the end require sudo.
+Do not run the script as sudo, as brew doesn't like that

 ### TODO (Listed at top of setup.sh)
+- Set the right click to the bottom right of the touchpad
-- Automate iterm2 font selection (defaults command?)
+- Automate iterm2 font selection (using defaults command?)
-- Automate iterm2 profile settings (defaults command?)
+- Automate iterm2 profile
-- Set Brave as browser of choice
+- Set browser as default browser (browser of choice atm is brave)
 - Remove enter click on brew installation
-- Add the following programs
+- Add colors to the install messages
-  - slack
-  - spotify
-  - spectacle
-  - vmware-fusion
-  - signal
-  - vlc
-  - vivaldi
-  - google chrome
-  - firefox
-  - virtualbox
-  - postman
-  - android studio
+- See if applescript will do anything better than what is being done now
+- Automate the dock setup (on the left with my expected setup)